cogawi/resume/resume.md

 ### Design and Integration Engineer

 - Led design work on the 737 Airstair, developing design solutions within difficult constraints, and conducting prototyping and testing of the design to support on-time delivery.
-- Conducted root cause analysis of failed aircraft waste valves using tolerance analysis and disassembly of failed parts, and developed test plans to validate the revised design.
+- Conducted root cause analysis of failed aircraft waste valves using tolerance analysis and disassembly of failed parts, worked with the supplier to make changes, and developed test plans to validate the revised design.
 - Designed an aircraft galley drain system integrating structure, sensors, and plumbing.

 ## BOEING COMMERCIAL AIRPLANES, Everett, WA&#9;*Sep 2006 -- Nov 2012, Sep -- Dec 2014*